Skip to main content

 How to get to Battersea Bridge in Battersea, United Kingdom?

 It’s easy with Moovit.
 Type in your street address and Moovit’s route finder will locate the fastest way to get you there!
 Not sure where to get off on the street?
-Download the Moovit App to find live directions (including where to get off on Battersea Bridge), see timetables and get the estimated arrival times for your favourite bus, train or Tube lines.
+Download the Moovit App to find live directions (including where to get off on Battersea Bridge), see timetables and get the estimated arrival times for your favourite bus, Tube or train lines.

 Looking for the nearest stop or station to Battersea Bridge?
-Check out this list of closest stops available to your destination: Parkgate Road (BJ); Westbridge Road / Parkgate Road (BP); Parkgate Road (BE); Chelsea Worlds End (QZ); Cadogan Pier; South Kensington; Imperial Wharf; Chelsea Harbour Pier.
+Check out this list of closest stops available to your destination: Battersea Bridge (BL); Parkgate Road (BE); Chelsea Worlds End (QZ); Cadogan Pier; South Kensington; Imperial Wharf.

 Download the Moovit App to see the current schedule and routes available for Battersea.
 No need to install a special bus app to check the bus time or a train app to get train time.
 Moovit is the only all-in-one transport app that helps you get where you need to go.